 Form (AGG.pro.for) Describes how decisions are conveyed (e.g., through secret vote, show of hands, voice vote).

-Boundary (BOU) Specifies who is eligible and the process for assigning and leaving positions.
+Boundary (BOU) Defines who is eligible and outlines the process for assignment to and withdrawal from a position.

-Eligibility (BOU.eli) Defines the eligibility criteria to enter a position.
+Eligibility (BOU.eli) Specifies eligibility criteria for entering and exiting a position.

 Credential (BOU.eli.cre) Specifies the documentary evidence required to validate that actors meet the necessary qualifications for a given position.